Who Is Uketsu?

 A concurrent storyline: Naomi notices a man in a grey coat following her and Yuta home.
 He drives a compact car.
 She cannot place him but feels the threat clearly.

-At Yuta’s nursery school, homeroom teacher Miho Haruoka examines Yuta’s Mother’s Day drawing.
-He drew their apartment building in reasonable detail, but their specific sixth-floor room has been violently smeared over with a grey blotch.
-Haruoka investigates the mechanics.
-Yuta did not use a grey crayon.
-He used a white crayon over a black underdrawing, the pressing and smearing mixing the pigments into an opaque grey.
-A classmate, Miu Yonezawa, volunteers that Yuta’s original drawing showed a large rectangle with a small triangle inside, before he erased it.
+He used a white crayon over a black underdrawing.
+The pressing and smearing mixed the pigments into an opaque grey.
+A classmate, Miu Yonezawa, volunteers one detail.
+Yuta's original drawing showed a large rectangle with a small triangle inside, and he erased it.

-Naomi realizes Haruoka has misread the drawing.
-The rectangle and the triangle are not a stencil ruler.
-They are the kanji 今野, the characters for “Konno,” which looks like a triangle sitting above a rectangle.
-Yuta was attempting to draw a gravestone, his mother’s gravestone.
-Naomi deduces that Yuta has been sneaking to Sakura Memorial Garden, where he has a faint memory of his father once taking him to visit “Mummy’s” grave.
+They are the kanji 今野, the characters for "Konno," which looks like a triangle sitting above a rectangle.
+Yuta was attempting to draw a gravestone, his mother's gravestone.
+Naomi deduces that Yuta has been sneaking to Sakura Memorial Garden.
+He holds a faint memory of his father once taking him to visit "Mummy's" grave.
 She goes to the cemetery.

 She finds Yuta at the headstone of Yuki Konno.